 However, almost all patients with lymphedema experience Secondary Lymphedema, or acquired lymphedema.
-In these cases, the lymphatic system becomes impaired causing the normal transport of lymph fluid to be disrupted.
+In these cases, the lymphatic system becomes impaired, causing the normal transport of lymph fluid to get disrupted.

 Secondary Lymphedema can be caused by complications from cancer treatment (including radiation or lymph node removal), various types of surgeries, tumors, trauma from accidents, and other complications that cause the lymphatic system to become damaged or blocked.